Sdfeagt/reaktortask/README.md

 ![Alt text](/frontend/public/logo192.png)
-*Picture of a drone annoying a geese created using DAAL·E*
+*Picture of a drone annoying a geese created using DALL·E*

 ## Breakdown